hyultis/Hyultis_Game_Engine/README.md

 * ManagerFont : a manager for front, based on the texture "font"
 * ManagerShaders : glsl shader system for HGE
 * ManagerPipeline : vulkan's pipeline storage
-* ManagerAudio : a optional service to play audio (need to initialized before the engine, on the main thread, to use it with init: use winit_UserDefinedEventOverride)
+* ManagerAudio : an optional service to play audio (need to initialized before the engine, on the main thread, to use it with init: use winit_UserDefinedEventOverride)
 * ManagerAnimation : a simple animation system (camera animation is done via HGEMain.Camera_addAnim() for optimisation)

 ### Directories